tkuester/taky/doc/README_SECURITY.md

 ## Data Package Server Security

-Regrettably, the data package server (DPS) is in its infancy.
-While I have tried to enforce client certificates for the DPS, ATAK seems to not like this.
+The data package server (DPS) is in its infancy.
+However, as of 0.8, the DPS only allows clients which present the certificate from the client .zip file.
-I've submitted an issue to ATAK, this may be resolved in the future.

-As such, while all communication with the DPS is encrypted with SSL, anyone that can open a socket to the DPS could post large files, or download files.

-While ATAK seems to indicate a "public" and "private" setting for files, I haven't had a chance to implement that feature yet.
-Consider all data uploaded as accessible to anyone.
+This means that you can run the DPS on the public internet, and not have to worry about anonymous users uploading malicious data packages.

+Additionally, the DPS now supports "public" and "private" datapackages.
+This means if you send a data package between users, it will not show up in the search index.
+However, anyone with the link to the datapackage and a client certificate will still be able to access it.
+The "privacy" feature is more for convenience, than for security.

 Also, there is no "virus scan" for the data packages.
 I have heard one story of a malicious datapackage bricking the Android clients with a malformed image.
 ATAK does not prompt the user to see if they want to accept the download, it just downloads the datapackage in the background.
+In the future, we may implement a packet filter that drops these packets.

-A simple solution is to not run the DPS, and disable "File Sharing" in ATAK under "Settings / Tool Preferences / Data Package Control Preferences".
+Until then, a simple solution is to not run the DPS, and disable "File Sharing" in ATAK under "Settings / Tool Preferences / Data Package Control Preferences".
 You may need to disable "Mesh Network Mode" under "Settings / Network Preferences / Network Connection Preferences / Enable Mesh Network Mode" as well.
 COT will work without it, you just have fewer features.

 ## Certificate / Client Security